open-company/open-company-mobile/README.md

 expo build:android -c
 ```

-And let Expo handle all the things.
+And let Expo handle all the things!